csiew/Podzol/README.md

 - `reload`: Reload the data from the JSON indexes
 - `exit`: Exit Podzol

+## Known issues
+- Playback doesn't start until after the entire MP3 is cached.
+- Sometimes the audio plays at a deafening loud high-speed.
+- Sometimes the audio plays in extreme slow motion.

 ## Future changes
 1. Podzol will store its JSON files in ~/.local/share/ in Linux and macOS.
 2. Explore Ncurses to replace the shell-like interface (akin to [Castero](https://github.com/xgi/castero)).